JoeKun/freebsd-configuration/documentation/freebsd/freebsd-poudriere.md

 ## Switch to a new quarterly ports branch

-Clone a new ports tree for the new quarterly branch from FreeBSD's official ports tree: `2024Q1`.
+Clone a new ports tree for the new quarterly branch from FreeBSD’s official ports tree: `2024Q1`.

 ```console
 # poudriere ports -c -p 2024Q1 -B 2024Q1